 I am an economist with interests in econometrics and data science; and the economics of technology, innovation and growth.
 My background combines economics, statistics and computer science.

-I currently work at the World Bank, in the Development Data Group, the group within the Chief Economist’s Vice Presidency that is responsible for data collection, analysis and dissemination.
-My team produces the World Development Indicators, as well as several publications based on this dataset.
-I also occasionally co-host the World Bank’s podcast about data and development, “Between Two Geeks”.
+Until recently I worked at the World Bank, in the Development Data Group, the group within the Chief Economist’s Vice Presidency that is responsible for data collection, analysis and dissemination.
+My team produced the World Development Indicators, as well as several publications based on this dataset.
+I also occasionally co-hosted the World Bank’s podcast about data and development, “Between Two Geeks”.

-Previously I worked in Innovation Labs at the World Bank, on a program to advise and assist Bank project managers in using alternative data sources (“big data”) like cellphone records, satellite images, social/web data, etc. This work took me to diverse locations including Kosovo, Costa Rica, Colombia and Thailand.
+Before that I worked in Innovation Labs at the World Bank, on a program to advise and assist Bank project managers in using alternative data sources (“big data”) like cellphone records, satellite images, social/web data, etc. This work took me to diverse locations including Kosovo, Costa Rica, Colombia and Thailand.
+Our team worked with all kinds of data, up to the 10 terabyte scale.
+(Fun fact: the easiest way to move 4TB of data from most places on earth is an external drive, by Fedex.
+Actually moving the data is usually the easy part though…)

 Research Fellow, Nesta